ContinuousEngineeringProject/terraform-google-factory/docs/contributors/PR_GUIDE.md

 - Pass all tests
 - Get all necessary approvals from reviewers and owners

-## The Testing and Merge Workflow
+### The Testing and Merge Workflow

-The merge workflow uses labels, applied by [commands][ProwCmd] via comments.
+The merge workflow uses labels, applied by [commands][ChatOps] via comments.
 These will trigger actions on your pull request.
 Different ceProject repositories may require different labels on the path to approval.
 A generic explanation of how labels are used in pull requests can be found [here][Owners].
 The pull request bot will also automatically apply and/or suggest labels.

 *NOTE: For pull requests that are in progress but not ready for review, prefix the pull request title with `WIP` or `[WIP]` and track any remaining ToDos in a checklist in the pull request description.*

 Here's the process the pull request goes through on its way from submission to merging:

 1. Make the pull request
-1. `@ceProject-bot` assigns reviewers
+2. `@ceProject-bot` assigns reviewers

-1. If you're **not** a member of the Continuous Engineering Project organization, a Reviewer Member checks that the pull request is safe to test.
+3. If you're **not** a member of the Continuous Engineering Project organization, a Reviewer Member checks that the pull request is safe to test.
 If so, they comment `/ok-to-test`.
-Pull requests by HillSheep Studios organization members do not need this step.
-Now the pull request is considered to be trusted, and the pre-submit tests will run:
+Pull requests by  organization members do not need this step.
+Now the pull request is considered to be trusted.
+4. The pre-submit tests will run:

-    1. Automatic tests run.
+    1. Auto matic tests run.
-    1. If tests fail, resolve issues by pushing edits to your pull request branch
+    2. If tests fail, resolve issues by pushing edits to your pull request branch
-    1. If the failure is a flake, anyone on trusted pull requests can comment `/retest` to rerun failed tests
+    3. If the failure is a flake, anyone on trusted pull requests can comment `/retest` to rerun failed tests

-1. Reviewer suggests edits
+5. Reviewer suggests edits
-1. Push edits to your pull request branch
+6. Push edits to your pull request branch
-1. Repeat the prior two steps as needed until reviewer(s) add `/lgtm` label
+7. Repeat the prior two steps as needed until reviewer(s) add `/lgtm` label
-1. (Optional) Some reviewers prefer that you squash commits at this step
+8. You squash commits at this step
-1. Follow the bot suggestions to assign an OWNER who will add the `/approve` label to the pull request
+9. Follow the bot suggestions to assign an OWNER who will add the `/approve` label to the pull request

 Once the tests pass, and the reviewer adds the `lgtm` and `approved` labels, the pull request enters the final merge pool.
 The merge pool is needed to make sure no incompatible changes have been introduced by other pull requests since the tests were last run on your pull request.